 This course is designed to encourage learning through suitable case studies, both local and global and provides a good foundation for further study of Environmental Science and Management or related subjects in higher education.
-You do not need to have studied environmental science/management before taking this course.
+You do not need to have studied Environmental Science/Management before taking this course.
 The course is designed to attract candidates with a good scientific background along with an awareness of broad environmental matters.
 A good foundation for the course would be a combination of some, but not necessarily all of the following: Biology, Geography, General Science, Physics, and Chemistry and of course Environmental Science and Management.

-Paper 1: 1 hour 30 minutes Paper 2: 1 hour 30 minutes Lithosphere and Atmosphere Hydrosphere and Biosphere Paper 1 is divided into two sections.
-Paper 2 is divided into two sections.
-Section A: short answer questions based on sets Section A: short answer questions based on sets of data, diagrams or extracts. of data, diagrams or extracts.
-Section B: Candidates choose one essay question Section B: Candidates choose one essay question from a choice of three.
+Paper 1: 1 hour 30 minutes Paper 2: 1 hour 30 minutes Lithosphere and Atmosphere Hydrosphere and Biosphere Paper 1 is divided into two Paper 2 is divided into two sections. sections.
+Section A: short answer Section A: short answer questions based on sets of data, questions based on sets of diagrams or extracts. data, diagrams or extracts.
+Section B: Candidates choose one Section B: Candidates essay question from a choice of choose one essay question three.
 Each essay question is in from a choice of three.
-Each essay question is in two parts.
-Questions will be drawn from parts of two parts.
-Questions will be drawn from parts of the syllabus not covered in Section A. 80 marks the syllabus not covered in Section A. 80 marks Paper 3: Coursework Centre-based assessment Candidates produce a research report of c2000 wo rds covering an issue arising during their course of study.
+Each two parts.
+Questions will be essay question is in two drawn from parts of the syllabus parts.
+Questions will be not covered in Section A. 80 drawn from parts of the marks syllabus not covered in Section A. 80 marks

+Paper 3: Coursework Centre-based assessment

+Candidates produce a research report of 2000 words covering an issue arising during their course of study.
 The report may focus on a local, regional or global issue.
 It may be based on secondary source material and/or internet data, although the use of primary sources and field data collection should be undertaken where practicable.
 Proposals for Coursework topics must be submitted to Cambridge in advance.
 40 marks

-Environmental Management is accepted by universities and employers as proof of knowledge and understanding of the key issues affecting the environment on a variety of scales.Students may find career opportunities in a wide variety of areas such as environmental planning, environmental policy, sustainability, environmental protection, climate change adaptation and mitigation, industry-based environmental management, waste management, environmental education, catchment management, water resource management, land rehabilitation, pollution control, environmental science, wildlife management, conservation, and coastal and park management.
+Environmental Management is accepted by universities and employers as proof of knowledge and understanding of the key issues affecting the environment on a variety of scales.
+Students may find career opportunities in a wide variety of areas such as Environmental Planning, Environmental Policy, Sustainability, Environmental Protection, Climate Change Adaptation and Mitigation, Industry-based Environmental Management, Waste Management, Environmental Education, Catchment Management, Water Resource Management, Land Rehabilitation, Pollution Control, Environmental Science, Wildlife Management, Conservation, and Coastal and Park Management.